LijoyJ/LightWeightAI-docs/LightWeightAI-Overview .md

 -   [Contact Info](#section61728335424)

 ## Introduction<a name="section1270210396435"></a>
-LightWeightAI is an open-source project launched by the OpenHarmony.<br />
+&nbsp;&nbsp;&nbsp;&nbsp;LightWeightAI is an open-source project launched by the OpenHarmony.<br />
-LightWeightAI platform build an ultra-lightweightAI subsystem based on the community for different device types to implement device-side capabilities of lightweight harmony
+&nbsp;&nbsp;&nbsp;&nbsp;LightWeightAI platform build an ultra-lightweightAI subsystem based on the community for different device types to implement device-side capabilities of lightweight harmony

 ## Technical Architecture<a name="section2502124574318"></a>